 The North Lincolnshire area profile reflects a diverse rural, urban and cultural environment surrounded by rich agricultural land that has always provided a living for its population.
 Associated risks extend from historic Old Towns to numerous mixed industries including general fabrication, medium factory units and chemical plants.
 These key industries, vital to the UK economy are capable of annually producing thousands of tons of flammable and toxic chemicals.
 There is also the impressive industrial giant of TATA steel that is central to the UK steel sector and has major influences worldwide.
 As such, North Lincolnshire requires an emergency response model that befits a complex and diverse environment.

-To ensure the delivery of an effective emergency response North Lincolnshire, the Community Protection Unit (NLCPU) provides a 24 hour emergency response model utilising 6 on-call stations, a fulltime station at Immingham (Rosper Road) and a mixed fulltime/oncall station at Scunthorpe (currently one of the largest Fire Stations in the UK).
+To ensure the delivery of an effective emergency response North Lincolnshire, the Service provides a 24 hour emergency response model utilising 6 on-call stations, a fulltime station at Immingham (Rosper Road) and a mixed fulltime/oncall station at Scunthorpe (currently one of the largest fire stations in the UK).